Toki321/Final-Project-ZKU---Hangman/README.md

 # Zero knowledge hangman backend (circuits + contracts)

-This is the backed for my final project for the zero-knowledge Harmony DAO course.
+This is the backend for my final project for the zero-knowledge Harmony DAO course.

 See front-end implementation here <https://github.com/Toki321/zk-hangman-frontend>.